By: Ali Wagstaff, NP

 I usually ask what experience they have and 9/10 times they have none and have done nothing to try to get any.
 Maybe they have applied for a few jobs but that is it.

 It’s a huge investment training a nurse in this specialty and half the people want training so they can go start their own thing.
-As a business owner why would I spend my time and money to train someone that is already planning on leaving before they even start?
-If I am going to invest in someone they need to show they are willing to invest in themselves first and want to be part of a great team.
+If I am going to invest in someone they need to show they are willing to invest in themselves first and want to be part of a great team long-term.

 Becoming a NP injector